mediachain/mediachain/docs/data-structures.md

 metadata is meant to live, so that our internal schema can grow safely, without risk of colliding with attributes required by the system.

-We use Protocol Labs' `multihash` self-describing hashing scheme for hashing the contents of our objects.
+We use Protocol Labs' [multihash](https://github.com/jbenet/multihash) self-describing hashing scheme for hashing the contents of our objects.
 IPFS uses an object's `multihash` as its address within the system--all objects are retrievable by their hash.
-IPFS also features a built in faculty for linking objects by their content-addresses called IPLD.
+IPFS also features a built in faculty for linking objects by their content-addresses called [IPLD](https://github.com/ipfs/specs/tree/master/ipld).
 Under IPLD, IPFS users may express traversals over arbitrary graphs of linked objects via a pathing markup very similar to that of HTTP.
 Links are encoded using a special property name/sub-object structure:

 ```
 {myLink: {@link: <reference>}}
 ```

-If this object had a hash of <foobar>, one could access the object it linkes to by looking up the path `/ipfs/<foobar>/myLink`.
+If this object had a hash of <hash>, one could access the object it links to by looking up the path `/ipfs/<hash>/myLink`.
 Following this, all instances of `<Reference>` in our first RFC correspond to objects of this structure.

 ### Entities